 Evening: Sea World closes around 7 PM most days, so hold off eating dinner until you leave the park.
 Sea World is close to International Drive where you will find lots of great kid-friendly restaurants.
 Cafe Tu Tu Tango is the perfect place for a large family to dine.
 The menu is all appetizers, so families can order a little bit of everything and share.
 Plus, depending on which night you visit there will be palm readers and belly dancers.

-Today is a down day, because although the kids can go and go, parents and grandparents need a day of rest!
+Today is a down day because although the kids can go and go, parents and grandparents need a day of rest!
 Saratoga Springs has multiple pools and hot tubs as well as several poolside bars and cafes.
-Enjoy the day by one a pool or two, play table tennis, or basketball, hit the arcade, or take the kids to the playground.
-You will find all of these activities on site.
+Enjoy the day by a pool or two, play table tennis, or basketball, hit the arcade, or take the kids to the playground.
+You will find all of these activities on-site.

 After dinner walk around the lake to the Blue Man Theatre.
 Blue Man Group performs at 8:00 each night and this kid-friendly show is one that grandparents will love too.

 Today you will be spending a full day at Epcot.
-After breakfast head to the park.
-In the front of the park you will find some excellent ride experiences like Test Track and Soarin that the whole family will enjoy.
+After breakfast, head to the park.
+In front of the park, you will find some excellent ride experiences like Test Track and Soarin that the whole family will enjoy.

-- Wear good shoes and if you need to rent a wheel chair, because Epcot is non stop walking.
+Tip 1: Wear good shoes and if you need to rent a wheelchair because Epcot is non stop walking.